Town and country planning in the United Kingdom: Use classes

 The requirement to obtain planning permission extends not only to new construction, but also some changes of use of a property.
 To simplify this the Government from time to time publishes a Use Classes Order.
 Planning permission is not normally required for a change of use within a Class but change of use to a different Use Class generally requires permission.
 Separate Orders are made in respect of England, Scotland and Wales.

 In all cases the appropriate Class is determined by the 'primary purpose' of the use and a use may have other elements that are different but ‘ordinarily incidental’.
 For example, a restaurant may have some takeaway sales.
 The use of some properties is also limited by conditions imposed on the original planning permission.

 Use Classes in England were extensively revised on 1 September 2020 (the revisions do not apply to Wales).
 The new Order introduced a new Class E encompassing most business, retail and similar uses replacing the previous Classes A1, A2, A3 and B1, B2 as well as parts of the old Class D (such as health uses and day nurseries).
 It also introduced a new Class F1 and F2 replacing those uses from the previous Class D1 and D2 that had not been swept up into Class E. Class F2 is unusual in that it separates certain small local shops from Class E. As before, a number of uses are deemed sui generis (in a class of its own) and planning permission is required for any change of use to or from such uses.

-Prior to September 2020 the Use Classes for England and Wales were: